-Property Description State • Up : The instance is reachable by other instances in the system.
+Property Description State Up: The instance is reachable by other instances in the system.
 Down: The instance cannot be reached by other instances in the system.

-Services The number of services running on the instance.
+Property Description Services The number of services running on the instance.
 Service Units The total number of service units for all services and job types running on the instance, out of the best-practice service unit limit for the instance.
 An instance with a higher number of service units is likely to be more heavily used by the system than an instance with a lower number of service units.
 The Instances page displays a blue bar for instances running less than the best-practice service unit limit.
 The Instances page displays a red bar for instances running more than the best-practice service unit limit.
 Service Units 138 of 100 recommended Service Units Load Average The load averages for the instance for the past one, five, and ten minutes.
-Load Average CPU The load averages for the instance for the past one, five, and ten minutes.
-The sum of the percentage utilization for each CPU core in the instance.
-Load Average CPU Memory The load averages for the instance for the past one, five, and ten minutes.
-The sum of the percentage utilization for each CPU core in the instance.
-This section shows both: Load Average CPU Memory Allocated The load averages for the instance for the past one, five, and ten minutes.
-The sum of the percentage utilization for each CPU core in the instance.
-This section shows both: The amount of RAM on the instance that's allocated to all services running on that instance.
-Load Average CPU Memory Allocated The load averages for the instance for the past one, five, and ten minutes.
-The sum of the percentage utilization for each CPU core in the instance.
-This section shows both: The amount of RAM on the instance that's allocated to all services running on that instance.
+CPU The sum of the percentage utilization for each CPU core in the instance.
+Memory This section shows both: Allocated The amount of RAM on the instance that's allocated to all services running on that instance.
 The percentage of this allocated RAM to the total RAM for the instance.
-Load Average CPU Memory Allocated Memory Total The load averages for the instance for the past one, five, and ten minutes.
-The sum of the percentage utilization for each CPU core in the instance.
-This section shows both: The amount of RAM on the instance that's allocated to all services running on that instance.
-The percentage of this allocated RAM to the total RAM for the instance.
-The total amount of RAM for the instance.
-Load Average CPU Memory Allocated Memory Total Disk Used The load averages for the instance for the past one, five, and ten minutes.
-The sum of the percentage utilization for each CPU core in the instance.
-This section shows both: The amount of RAM on the instance that's allocated to all services running on that instance.
-The percentage of this allocated RAM to the total RAM for the instance.
-The total amount of RAM for the instance.
-The current amount of disk space that your system is using in the partition on which it is installed.
+Memory Total The total amount of RAM for the instance.
+Disk Used The current amount of disk space that your system is using in the partition on which it is installed.
+Disk Free The amount of free disk space in the partition in which your system is installed.